The tables in this section present the research findings that drive many of the recommendations and standards of practice related to breast cancer.

-For example, Table 11 shows the cumulative risk of different types of cancer up to age 70 years for women who have a BRCA1 or BRCA2 mutations in their families.
-In the second study listed in this table (the Breast Cancer Linkage Consortium), 87 percent of women who came from families with a BRCA1 mutation had breast cancer by age 70 and 63 percent had ovarian cancer by age 70.
+For example, Table 11 shows the cumulative risk (up to age 70) of different types of cancer for women who have a BRCA1 or BRCA2 mutation in their families.
+In the third study listed in this table (the Breast Cancer Linkage Consortium), 87 percent of women who came from families with a BRCA1 mutation had breast cancer by age 70 and 63 percent had ovarian cancer by age 70.

-An ideal cancer screening test would also be able to correctly identify all the people who do not have cancer as not having it (called the specificity of the test).
-When specificity is high, there are fewer false positive results, but more cases of true cancer are missed.
-For example, a specificity of 90 percent means that 90 percent of the people who are healthy are correctly identified as not having cancer.
+An ideal screening test would also be able to correctly identify everyone who does not have cancer (100 percent specificity).
+When specificity is high, there are fewer false positive results, but more cases of true cancer are missed (a false negative result).

-No screening test has perfect sensitivity and perfect specificity.
-There is a trade-off between the two for all types of screening tests.
+No screening test has perfect (100 percent) sensitivity and perfect (100 percent) specificity.
+There is always a trade-off between the two.
 That is, when a test gains sensitivity, it loses some specificity.

 Some tables have a summary relative risk reported at the bottom.
 A meta-analysis takes relative risks reported in different studies and “averages” them to come up with a single, summary measure.
 In Table 4, the summary relative risk comes from a meta-analysis.

 In a pooled analysis, the data from each person in each of the studies are combined into one large data set and analyses are done as if it were one big study.
-One of the summary relative risks at the bottom of Table 5 came from a pooled analysis.
+For example, one summary relative risk at the bottom of Table 5 came from a pooled analysis.

 A pooled analysis is almost always better than a meta-analysis.
-In a meta-analysis, researchers analyze results already published by others, which has limitations.
+In a meta-analysis, researchers analyze results already published, which has limitations.
 In a pooled analysis, researchers combine the individual data from the different studies and this usually gives more statistical power than a meta-analyses.
-More statistical power means it is more likely the results are not simply due to chance.
+More statistical power means it is more likely that the results are not simply due to chance.

 PubMed, the National Library of Medicine's search engine, is a good source for finding summaries of science and medical journal articles (called abstracts).
 For some abstracts, PubMed also has links to the full text articles.
 Most medical journals have websites and offer their articles either for free or for a fee.